mkirwa/Learning/README.md

 - Worker pod has no service because it is not running any service that must be accessed by another application or external users.

+- SEE VOTING APP FOLDER FOR SERVICE FILES